-Dayton International Airport (DAY) is served by 14 commercial airlines, FedEx®, and Aviation Sales, a full service Fixed Base Operator (FBO).
+Dayton International Airport (DAY) is served by 14 commercial airlines, FedEx®, and Aviation Sales, a full-service Fixed Base Operator (FBO).
 DAY provides easy, direct access to markets and customers across North America.
 It serves the Region as the gateway to the United States' top 90-minute air market for passenger and freight.
 Within 90 minutes of the Dayton Region are five international airports - Cincinnati, Dayton, Columbus, Louisville and Indianapolis - responsible for more than 15% of all air cargo in North America.

 Two U.S. Class I rail companies (CSX Transportation and Norfolk Southern) operate in the area.
-CSXT owns and operates a north-south line while Norfolk Southern owns and operates a northeast-southwest line within the Region.
+CSXT owns and operates a north-south line while Norfolk Southern owns and operates a northeast-southwest line within the region.
 In addition, two regional carriers, R.J.
-Corman and Rail America provide rail service within the Region.
-These rail lines reach all 13 counties with over 500 miles of track throughout the Region.
+Corman and Rail America provide rail service within the region.
+These rail lines reach all 13 counties with over 500 miles of track throughout the region.
 The closest rail intermodal terminal is located 50 miles from the Dayton Region in Queensgate, Cincinnati.
+The Dayton Region advocates strongly for investment in the expansion of passenger rail service, connecting our region with other Ohio cities and the national network.

 The Dayton Region hosts over 150 truck freight terminals and supporting infrastructure with over 106,000 daily truck movements.
-In the Dayton Region, areas with significant trucking, warehouses and distribution enterprises are found generally along the freeway corridors, specifically along the entire length of the I-75 corridor through the Region, which has the greatest concentration of industrial zoning.
+In the Dayton Region, areas with significant trucking, warehouses and distribution enterprises are found generally along the freeway corridors, specifically along the entire length of the I-75 corridor through the region, which has the greatest concentration of industrial zoning.
 The other major corridors with significant freight-related establishments include I-70, I-675 in Montgomery County, SR4 and US 35 in Greene County, and I-71 through Clinton County.

 These regional transportation assets have increased the competitiveness of the Dayton Region as the location of choice for large distribution centers.
-More than 1,800 jobs have been created in the last four years including major distribution operations by Abbott Labs, Amazon, Carter Logistics, Caterpillar Logistics, Chewy, Crocs, Energizer, Fed Ex, Gabe's and White Castle.
-The potential for additional warehouse and distribution growth prompted the cities of Dayton, Vandalia, Tipp City and the counties of Miami and Montgomery to establish a Transportation Improvement District for the I-70 and I-75 area to spur additional development.
+More than 1,800 jobs have been created in the last four years including major distribution operations by Abbott Labs, Amazon, Carter Logistics, Caterpillar Logistics, Chewy, Crocs, Energizer, FedEx, Gabe's and White Castle.
+The potential for additional warehouse and distribution growth prompted the cities of Dayton, Vandalia, Tipp City and the counties of Miami and Montgomery to establish a Transportation increases, the supply of "shovel ready" sites may constrain development opportunities and will require additional public and private infrastructure investment along the highway corridors to maintain momentum.

+Improvement

+District for the I-70

+and I-75 area to

+spur additional

+development.